Tomas Motycka remembered

 Attending the ceremony was Dr Eva Hufková, Member of the Slovak Parliament, officials representing the City of Turčianske Teplice, a delegation from the martin branch of the Union of Antifascist Combatants, representatives of the Paras Club, members of the Slovak National Aeroclub, representatives from the „ALBATROS“ Plastic Modellers Club and other guests.

-The memorial project was idea of various members of the „ALBATROS“ Plastic Modellers Club, from Martin, who managed all aspects of the event.
+The memorial project was instigation of various members of the „ALBATROS“ Plastic Modellers Club, from Martin, who managed all aspects of the event.

 Tomáš Motyčka was born 8 July 1915 at Nedakonice, near Uherské Hradiště, Czechoslovakia.
 On completion of his schooling, he trained as a locksmith prior to serving his military service with the 2nd Air Regiment of the Czechoslovak Air Force at Olomouc, where he trained as a fighter pilot.